Dzhud/captchaTextExtraction/README.md

 # captchaTextExtraction
 Python Script that reads certain difficult and distorted embedded CAPTCHA images in web links.
 - CATCHA Images are read and manipulated with Python library, PILLOW
-- Text is extracted with pytesseract
+- OCR is powered by Pytesseract